tcmacdonald/intro-to-javascript/class1.md

 ## History of JavaScript

-* Microsoft releases JScript, 1996 <!-- .element: class="fragment" data-fragment-index="1" -->
+* Microsoft releases JScript, 1996
-* Sun and Netscape join forces <!-- .element: class="fragment" data-fragment-index="2" -->
+* Sun and Netscape join forces
-* Standardized by ECMA, 1998 <!-- .element: class="fragment" data-fragment-index="3" -->
+* Standardized by ECMA, 1998

 Note:
 Technically, Javascript is a subset of ECMAScript.